 The first shipment of Lourdes Water arrived in the United States in January, 1951, and since that time thousands of requests for Lourdes Water have come from all over North America each year.
 Approximately 25,000 bottles of water are distributed each month by mail.

 Please contact us if you would like to order Lourdes Water.
 The Lourdes Center emphasizes that, in itself, Lourdes Water is simply water from the spring at Lourdes, France.
 It has no curative or miraculous ingredients, but it is known that due to one's faith and God's mercy, Lourdes Water has been miraculous for many who have used it.
 The Church has officially recognized 68 miracles resulting from individuals who used Lourdes Water or journeyed to Lourdes on a pilgrimage.
+Thousands more claim to have had physical healings but have chosen not to go through the long process of official verification by a team of meicl professionals.

 The Lourdes Center in Boston, MA, has daily Mass available to locals and vistors.
 Priests are available for confession and spiritual direction on request.
 The Center is located in Kenmore Square in Boston — a 5 minute walk from Fenway Park, and up the street from Boston University.
+Mass times are Mon-Weds-Fri at 8 AM, Tuesdays and Thursdays at 12 noon, and Saturdays at 4 PM.

 Join or Support Us